crash-condo/crash-condo.github.io/README.md

 # Michael Condon

 ## Summary
-With 24 years of experience in technical support, I excel in customer-first roles.
+With 24 years of experience in technical support, I excel in customer first roles.
 My expertise in TCP/IP, AAA/802.1x, routing, and switching, combined with excellent communication skills, enables me to effectively resolve complex issues and build trusted customer relationships.

 ## Skills
 - TCP/IP Routing and Switching